vidhisagathiya/Roboprof/README.md

 4. Open a terminal or command prompt and Navigate to the project directory.
 5. Run `pip install -r requirements.txt` to install the required libraries.
 5. Run `python mergeCSV.py` to clean and merge the CSV files, ensuring the dataset is up to date and properly formatted.
 6. Execute `python main.py` to generate the knowledge base.
-This process will produce two output files: kb.ttl and kb_ntriples.rdf.
+This process will produce text files from PDF files while preserving directory structure for 2 courses and two output files: kb.ttl and kb_ntriples.rdf.
 7. Download the Apache Jena Fuseki binary distribution from [here](https://jena.apache.org/download/index.cgi).
 8. Unpack the archive and make the server script executable by running `chmod u+x fuseki-server` in the terminal.
 9. Access Fuseki's web interface by navigating to http://localhost:3030/ in your browser.
-10. Create a new dataset, upload kb.ttl to populate it with data, and proceed to the query tab to start querying data.
+Create a new dataset, upload kb.ttl to populate it with data, and proceed to the query tab to start querying data.
+10. Download and install Rasa Open Source framework, Navigate to the project directory in a terminal.
+11. Activate the virtual environment if used.
+Run `rasa shell` command to start the chatbot.
+12. Interact with the chatbot by typing messages,To exit, type /stop or press Ctrl+C.

 ## Contributors